spacetelescope/webbpsf/docs/jwst.rst

 Coronagraphy
 -------------

-webbpsf includes models for all three FQPM coronagraphs and the Lyot coronagraph.
-In practice, the wavelength selection filters and the Lyot stop are co-mounted. webbpsf models this by automatically setting the ``pupil_mask`` element to one of the coronagraph masks or the regular pupil when the ``filter`` is changed.
+WebbPSF includes models for all three FQPM coronagraphs and the Lyot coronagraph.
+In practice, the wavelength selection filters and the Lyot stop are co-mounted.
+WebbPSF models this by automatically setting the ``pupil_mask`` element to one of the coronagraph masks or the regular pupil when the ``filter`` is changed.
 If you want to disable this behavior, set ``miri.auto_pupil = False``.